openpnp/openpnp/Setup-and-Calibration:-Feeders.md

   See [[ReferenceSlotAutoFeeder]]'s page for more information and help.

+* **SchultzFeeder and SlotSchultzFeeder**: A feeder slot system similar to ReferenceSlotAutoFeeder for commercial Siemens Siplace Schultz electric feeders.

+  See [[SchultzFeeder-and-SlotSchultzFeeder]]'s page for more information and help.

 ## Adding a Feeder
 Let's add a Strip Feeder to the machine so that we can test the feeder system.